MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 Every time a web service is published, a version is assigned to the web service.
 Versioning enables users to better manage the release of their web services and helps the people consuming your service to find it easily.

 At publish time, specify an alphanumeric string that is meaningful to those users who consume the service.
 For example, you could use '2.0', 'v1.0.0', 'v1.0.0-alpha', or 'test-1'.
 Meaningful versions are helpful when you intend to share services with others.
-We highly a **consistent and meaningful versioning convention** across your organization or team such as semantic versioning.
+We highly recommend a **consistent and meaningful versioning convention** across your organization or team such as semantic versioning.
 Learn more about semantic versioning here: http://semver.org/.

 If you do not specify a version, a globally unique identifier (GUID) is automatically assigned.
 These GUID numbers are long making them harder to remember and use.